Thoro-las/NHSM-4ING-CSS/S1/TArithmetic/Lecture.typ

 #import "@preview/zap:0.4.0": *
 #import "@preview/circuiteria:0.2.0" as circuiteria: *
+#import "@preview/fletcher:0.5.8" as fletcher: diagram, node, edge

 #import "@THR/Wide:1.0.0": *
 #show: template.with(
-  title: "Computer Arithemtic",
+  title: "Computer Arithmetic",
-  disclaimer: [This textbook follows the courses of Dr. OUDJIDA, some alternations of the course like additions and rearrangements occur for clarity, simplicity or personal preferences.],
+  disclaimer: [This document follows the slides and lessons given by Mr.OUDJIDA, written in a mathematical textbook format, freedoms are taken when writing the course.],
   writer: "HADIOUCHE Azouaou",
   warning: "USE IT AT YOUR OWN RISK!",
 )

 #let xor = $times.circle$
 #let nand = $bar$
+#let card = math.op("#")

-#chap("Classical logic")[
+#chapter("Classical logic")[
   The most basic part of executing a computation on a machine is to describe the most basic information, which is true/false, and then compose them into a statement or a proposition.
 ]

-informally, given a sentence, it is said to be a _statement_ if
+Informally, given a sentence, it is said to be a _statement_ if
-- its declaritive, either affirmative or negative.
+- it is declarative, either affirmative or negative.
-- its possible truth values are true or false.
+- it is possible truth values are true or false.
-- its verifiable in reality.
+- it is verifiable in reality.

-on those statements, we have some rules to give them truth values
+On those statements, we have some rules to give them truth values
-- law of identity: $A=A$ is a true statement.
+- Law of identity: $A=A$ is a true statement.
-- law of non-contradiction: $not (A and not A)$ is false statement.
+- Law of non-contradiction: $not (A and not A)$ is false statement.
-- law of excluded middle: either $not A$ or $A$ is true statement.
+- Law of excluded middle: either $not A$ or $A$ is true statement.

-Now we will formalize calculations on boolean variables which is known as Boolean algebra, it will help us analyse and create circuits later on and also simplify them to have less components.
+Now we will formalize calculations on boolean variables which is known as Boolean algebra, it will help us analyze and create circuits later on, also simplifying them to have less components.

-#sect("Boolean Algebra")
+#section("Boolean Algebra")
 Let $BB := {0, 1}$ denote the set of boolean values, which can be represented too with true/false.
 Any variable ta
 #def(name: "Boolean Variable")[
   Let $x$ be a variable, $x$ is said to be a _boolean variable_ if it can assume values in $BB$.
 Let $f: BB^n -> BB$ a map, $f$ is called a _boolean function_.